 • If you find that your salsa verde is too tart or acidic, feel free to add up to 1/2 teaspoon of sugar to even out the flavor.

-• Serve your salsa as a dip with chips, over nachos, as a topping for enchiladas or add chicken broth and use it as a sauce to cook up some chile verde.
+• Serve your salsa as a dip with chips, stir it into white queso dip, pour it over waffle fry nachos, use as a topping for green chile chicken enchiladas or add chicken broth and use it as a green sauce to cook up some chile verde.

 How long does salsa stay fresh?